Millaa Millaa Falls cascading into a natural swimming hole surrounded by lush tropical rainforest in the Atherton Tablelands, Far North Queensland

 The Waterfalls

-The combination of high rainfall (1,500 mm or more annually, much more in some mountain areas), elevated terrain, and volcanic basalt rock formations creates ideal conditions for waterfalls — and the Tablelands have them in abundance.
+The combination of high rainfall (1,500 mm or more annually, considerably more in some mountain areas), elevated terrain, and volcanic basalt rock formations creates ideal conditions for waterfalls — and the Tablelands have them in abundance.

 Millaa Millaa Falls